kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 ---

 By default, the **PILOT_TRACE_SAMPLING** value in the [IstioControlPlane](https://istio.io/docs/reference/config/istio.operator.v1alpha12.pb/) is set to `1`, where `100` is the maximum value.
 This means that only 1 out of 100 requests is sent to Jaeger for trace recording.
+To change this system behavior, you can override the existing settings or change the value in the runtime.

+## Create an override

-To change this system behavior, [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation) the existing configuration with a customized control plane definition.
+Follow these steps to [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation) the existing configuration with a customized control plane definition.

 1. Add and apply a ConfigMap in the `kyma-installer` Namespace in which you set the value for the **PILOT_TRACE_SAMPLING** attribute to `60`.